 John Foy & Associates has been advocating for injured workers for more than two decades.
-In that time, we have helped thousands of people get the workers compensation benefits they’re legally entitled to.
-We know how the system and the insurance companies work, and we are committed to getting you a full recovery.
-We will sit down with you for a free consultation to talk about your case.
-Call us at (404) 400-4000 and get your free consultation today.
+In that time, we have helped thousands of people get the workers’ compensation benefits they’re legally entitled to.
+We know how the system and the insurance companies work, and we are committed to bringing you a full recovery.

-- Workers comp isn’t a handout from the government or your employer.
-Your employer pays most of the cost of workers comp insurance by deducting money from your paycheck each month.
+- Workers’ compensation isn’t a handout from the government or your employer.
+Your employer pays most of the cost of workers’ comp insurance by deducting money from your paycheck each month.

-- If you were injured on the job, you have a right to workers comp.
+- If you get injured on the job, you have a right to workers’ compensation.
 It does not matter how your injury happened or whose fault it was.

 to find a John Foy office near you

 Why Do I Need a Macon Workers’ Compensation Lawyer to Help Me?